seantheman1/Gfps/README.md

 [A simple fps monitor for garry's mod]

 Example:
 This addon is designed to monitor (frames per second) in game.
 It provides detailed statistics, including Average FPS, Minimum FPS, and graphical representations to track the performance over time.
-Whether you're a gamer or a developer, this addon will help you understand and improve the performance of your system within garry's mod.

 ## Features